Six family members swept away in van feared dead in Texas floodwaters

 "We are devastated," said Virginia Saldivar, the grandmother of the four children.

 The family identified the missing as Manuel Saldivar.
-84, and his wife Belia, 81; Devy Saldivar, 16; Dominic Saldivar, 15; Xavier Saldivar, 8; and Daisy Saldivar, 6.
+84, and his wife Belia, 81; and siblings Devy Saldivar, 16; Dominic Saldivar, 15; Xavier Saldivar, 8; and Daisy Saldivar, 6.

-The children's great-uncle was trying to drive all of them to a safer place when the van nose-dived into the water near Greens Bayou, the relatives said.
+Early Sunday morning, Devy Saldivar posted an anxious message on Facebook about post-hurricane conditions in Houston.

-Hanging onto a tree branch, he tried to rescue the others but couldn't before the van was swept away, they said.
-By the time he got to dry land, the vehicle had disappeared, he said.
+Just hours later, the children's great-uncle was trying to drive all of them to a safer place when the van suddenly nose-dived into the water near Greens Bayou, the relatives said.

 Related: Hurricane Harvey: How to Help Storm Victims